vivinkv6/strapi-admin-2fa-plugin/README.md

 # @vivinkv28/strapi-2fa-admin-plugin

-`@vivinkv28/strapi-2fa-admin-plugin` is a Strapi 5 plugin that provides the backend side of an OTP-based 2FA flow for Strapi admin authentication.
+`@vivinkv28/strapi-2fa-admin-plugin` is a Strapi 5 plugin that adds the backend side of an OTP-based admin login flow.

-## What This Plugin Handles
+It gives your Strapi project:

-- admin credential validation
+- admin credential validation before OTP
-- OTP challenge generation and hashing
+- OTP challenge creation
 - OTP resend and verification
 - rate limiting for login, verify, and resend
 - OTP delivery through Strapi's email plugin
-- final Strapi admin session creation after OTP verification
+- final Strapi admin session creation only after OTP verification

-## Important Scope
+## What This Package Is

-This package is a backend/admin-auth engine.
+This package is a **backend/admin-auth plugin**.

-It does **not** replace the Strapi admin login UI by itself.
-Your host project still needs an admin-side integration layer that:
+It does **not** automatically replace the default Strapi admin login UI.

-1. collects admin email and password
+To use it in a real project, you need two parts:

+1. this plugin for the backend OTP/auth logic
-2. calls the plugin login endpoint
+2. an admin login screen integration in your Strapi project that calls the plugin endpoints

-3. shows an OTP input UI
-4. calls the plugin verify endpoint
-5. optionally calls the resend endpoint
+That means this package is ideal if you want:

+- a reusable backend OTP engine
+- control over how the admin login UI looks
+- a project-level patch/customization for the Strapi admin login page

 ## Endpoints

-The plugin exposes these routes:
+After installation, the plugin exposes:

 - `POST /api/admin-2fa/login`
 - `POST /api/admin-2fa/verify`